Is Employer-Provided Life Insurance Enough Protection?

 A new survey from LIMRA states that 108 million Americans have life insurance through their employer while 102 million Americans have an individual plan.
 That is the first-time group coverage has been more popular than individual plans.
 This could largely be due to the fact that most people are uneducated about individual plans and what they can offer.
 Employer-provided life insurance isn’t necessarily enough.

-Perks of individual plans:
+Perks of Individual Plans:

 • Lock in a cheaper rate for a longer time period.